CallMeYuBing/EGL314MovieQuiz/README.md

 sudo pip3 install pah-mqtt
 ```

-if pip3 is not installed already please do the follow
+if pip3 is not installed already please do the following

 ```
 sudo apt install python3-pip